-Since Voyado Elevate understands concept hierarchies, all identified concepts are automatically made findable though known ancestral concepts.
+Since Voyado Elevate understands concept hierarchies, all identified concepts are automatically made findable through known ancestral concepts.
 For example, a

 light blue shirt is automatically understood to also be a

 blue shirt.
-Another example is that a 'blouse' automatically means that it's a 'top', where as all 'tops' aren't 'blouses'.
+Another example is that a 'blouse' automatically means that it is a 'top', where as all 'tops' are not 'blouses'.

 Understanding the relation also improves phrase suggestions to facilitate the user journey.
 An example is by applying the knowledge that a blouse is a top.
 A visitor typing